kotatsuyaki/cloud-compute-hw-1/main.md

 [  5] 0.00-10.00 sec 2.94 GBytes 2.53 Gbits/sec   receiver
 ```

-The interesting part is that the reversed result of e1000 significantly higher than the normal one.
+The interesting part is that the reversed result of e1000 significantly higher than the normal one
+(813 Mbits/sec versus 2.53 Gbits/sec).
 As of the time of writing, I still have not found any satisfying explanation of this phenomenon.

 # D. `iperf` and `sysbench` Measurements During Migration

 ## `sysbench` Part